 In the past year my kids and I have had a large number of changes.
 My marriage of 16 years ended, we moved house, I started my own business (this blog!), we lost some friends and made some new ones.
 Change is never easy but it can be positive, even if it doesn’t seem like it at the time!

-Survive any change with less stress and happier kids.
+4 steps to deal with change with less stress and happier kids.

 I hate moving house; growing up I resisted every shift with tears and tantrums.
 One particular move my parents decided it would be easier for everyone if they enlisted the help of friends to do all my packing while I, blissfully unaware, went to school.